+34 677 537 634 // +34 902 40 40 33 info@pescatravel.com

 At some point you will probably want to give your arms a break and go for some smaller quarry.
 The dry fly fishing for rainbow trout and dolly varden can be spectacular in the Ocean River and it’s tributaries throughout the season.
 Later as September rolls along the dollies and rainbows get bigger gorging on the eggs left by the salmon that have spawned.
 By the end of the month the autumn steelhead will begin coming into various local rivers to feed on the eggs as well.
 It’s not a bad time to come if you would like to mix it up and alternate catching hard fighting steelhead with the feisty silvers, as long as you don’t mind a little Alaskan Fall weather.

-Fly Equipment: For King salmon, we recommend 8 or 9 weight one or two hand rod, with a weight forward line for the one handers or a scandi for two hand rods.
+Fly Equipment: For King salmon, we recommend 9 weight one or two hand rod, with a weight forward line for the one handers or a scandi for two hand rods.
 You will want to bring a selection of sink tips from intermediate to a type 6.
-For coho, sockeye and chum salmon we recommend one or two hand seven and eight weight fly rods with floating lines and a selection of sink tips.
+For coho, sockeye and chum salmon we recommend one or two hand 7 or 8 weight fly rods with floating lines and a selection of sink tips.
 For dolly varden and rainbow trout bring a 5 or 6 weight rod with floating lines.

 Flies for king salmon: Fat Freddies, large intruders, large bunny leaches and other leach variants in pink, orange, chartreuse, purple and blue Flies for cohos: well weighted streamers such as egg sucking leaches, wooly buggers, popsicles, flash flies, intruders in hot pink, orange, chartreuse, purple, black and blue or large floating flies such as bombers and polly wogs in the same colors.